JoshOrndorff/recipes/src/advanced/incentive.md

 1. mitigate proposal spam
 2. remove stale entries

+* trash analogy here
-* trash analogy here...we don't want to issue shares because we want to minimize hidden costs
+* we don't want to issue shares because we want to minimize hidden costs

+* so get right into the code here...

 * use `Currency` in lieu of importing `balances`

 * bond patterns (from `SunshineDAO`)
 * reserve, unreserve, transfer

+* *an alternative bonding approach* is covered in scheduling collateralization
+* what is preferrable?
+Good question to know the answer to...might depend on the DApp's assumptions

 * awareness of bribery / collusive actor dynamics means that you have to think of the scenario in which the processer is the proposal sponsor -- do we want to make this not allowed? or would we prefer to make it so that this isn't advantageous!